earlsioson/daily-goals/README.md

 ## Usage

-1. Enter your top tasks or priorities for the day in the text field
+1. Enter your top priorities for the day in the text field
 2. Click the send button or press Enter
-3. The AI will generate a structured timeline with 3-5 main activities
+3. The AI will generate a structured timeline based on your priorities
 4. Each activity includes:
    - What: Task description
    - When: Scheduled time